 - They have a bad attitude.
 A negative attitude is a major turn-off to both lovers and friends.

 - They are arrogant.
 Their low self-esteem causes them to act conceited.

 - They don’t do the work to be attractive.
 They have problems with their teeth/breath, they wear unflattering clothes, or they are overweight or out-of-shape yet they expect others to find them attractive.

 - Pushiness – Learn to detach yourself from the outcome of asking a person to dance or for a date.
-You can do this reminding yourself that there are thousands of others who are as good or a better match for you.
+You can do this by reminding yourself that there are thousands of others who are as good or a better match for you.

 - Desperation – Develop an “I don’t care if this works out because I will eventually succeed attitude.”
 A person with a mindset like this is sexy.
 This does not mean that you are not polite and charming because it’s important that you are.
 But you must be real and not acting.
-The realness comes with practice.
+Realness comes with practice.

-- Selfish – If your parents spoiled you and you still live with them or you are closely connected to them, move out, get away, and become your own person.
+- Selfish – If your parents spoiled you and you still live with them or you are closely connected to them, move out, break away, and become your own person.
 Selfishness makes even the best-looking person ugly.
 Focus on giving and not getting.
 Become interested in others for what you can learn and for ways you can help.
 Become a server but not a servant.